larussverris/MicroBreaks/README.md

 # MicroBreaks

-This is a macOS menu bar application that helps users take short breaks while working to improve their focus and productivity.
-The app includes a customizable timer and sends notifications to remind users to take breaks.
-The app is implemented in Swift and uses SwiftUI for the user interface.
+This is a menubar app for macOS that helps you improve learning and memory through the use of breaks based on the "gap effect."
+Customize break frequency, duration, and activity, and receive reminder notifications to boost your study skills and memory retention.
+The app is implemented in SwiftUI.